[(1)] [In his report on the company's annual accounts, the auditor must—

 (ii) any such strategic report and the directors' report have been prepared in accordance with applicable legal requirements,

-(b) state whether, in the light of the knowledge and understanding of the company and its environment obtained in the course of the
+(b) state whether, in the light of the knowledge and understanding of the company and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.